 Hamsa believes firmly in the transformational potential of a balanced practice as a portal to our True Nature and the Divine.
 Her classes are imbued with humor, spontaneity, and wisdom, energized by a conspiracy of Love.
 She is committed to finding ways for all people to awaken to, and embrace, the intelligence of their body-mind to facilitate consciousness evolution.

-Stevi Self, Assistant Director
+Stevi Self, Program Assistant

 Stevi Self (ERYT-500, CYT) is a certified yoga instructor and certified yoga therapist with 12 years experience.
 She is the co-owner of Southern Star Yoga Center in Oxford, MS where she teaches a variety of classes for special needs–including prenatal yoga.
 Stevi is the mother of three beautiful children: Riley (11), Raina (9), and Jaden (7).
 She completed her first teacher training when she was pregnant with her oldest child.
 “I owe the ease of three successful home-births in part to my genetics but also to my daily yoga practice.
 During pregnancy yoga helped me to feel comfortable in my body, and during labor it was a source of personal strength.
 Yoga showed me how to surrender to the innate wisdom that exists within me.
 In essence, it taught me how to get out of my own way.”
 She is a member of the Yoga Alliance and the International Association of Yoga Therapists.